-- direct where a person to whom this policy applies benefits directly (whether financially or otherwise) or - indirect where a person to whom this policy applies derives an indirect benefit through: - · family relationships, - being a shareholder or paid director or paid officer or partner in a non-offering company doing business with CPBI (FOR YOUR INFORMATION: Canadian legislation governing corporations distinguishes between non-offering corporations (commonly referred to as private or closely held corporations) and public offering corporations),

-- being a director or officer with more than 10% of the shares issued by an offering company doing business with CPBI, or - belonging to a partnership or sole proprietorship doing business with CPBI.
+- Monetary or economic in nature (gain or avoidance of loss). - Non-economic interests or benefits that may serve an individual's political, corporate or personal relationship interests. - Direct where a person to whom this policy applies benefits directly (whether financially or otherwise). - Indirect where a person to whom this policy applies derives an indirect benefit through: - > Family relationships. - ➤ Being a shareholder or paid director or paid officer or partner in a non-offering company doing business with CPBI (FOR YOUR INFORMATION: Canadian legislation governing corporations distinguishes between non-offering corporations (commonly referred to as private or closely held corporations) and public offering corporations). - > Being a director or officer with more than 10% of the shares issued by an offering company doing business with CPBI.